VinhThinh0804/VinhThinh0804/README.md

 - 👋 Hi, I’m @VinhThinh0804
-- 👀 I’m interested in Mobile
+- 👀 I’m interested in Software
 - 🌱 I’m currently learning at University of Information Technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: thinhss123321@gmail.com

 <!---